-The information and data that follows is taken directly from the IEEE 400.2-2013 Standard.
+The following information is taken directly from the IEEE 400.2-2013 Standard.
+Shading of some columns was added, indicating the peak values of the VLF test voltage, the most commonly used unit of measure.

 IEEE Std.
 400.2-2013